-[Benchmark Administrator Register Other Information

-[●] [●] [●] [●]]
+[ullet] [ullet] [ullet]

-[Not Applica able]"; and
+[Not Applicable]"; and

-(e) the following item 12 (UK MiFIR product governance/target market assessment) is inserted immediately following item 11 (MiFID II Product Governance/Target Market Assessment) in "Part B - Other Information" on page 119 of the Base Prospectus:
+(e) the following item 14 (UK MiFIR product governance/target market assessment) is inserted immediately following item 13 (MiFID II Product Governance/Target Market Assessment) in "Part B - Other Information" on page 166 of the Base Prospectus:

-"12.
+"14.
 [UK MiFIR product governance/target market assessment

-Solely for the purposes of [the/each] manufacturer's product approval process, the target market assessment in respect of the W&C Securities, taking into account the five categories in item 18 of the Guidelines published by [the European Securities and Markets Authority]/[ESMA] on 5 February 2018 (in accordance with the FCA's policy statement entitled "Brexit our approach to EU nonlegislative materials"), has led to the conclusion that: (i) the target market for the W&C Securities is eligible counterparties, as defined in the FCA Handbook Conduct of Business Sourcebook ("COBS")[,] [and] professional clients, as defined in Regulation (EU) No 600/2014 as it forms part of domestic law by virtue of the EUWA ("UK MiFIR") [and retail clients, as defined in point (8) of Article 2 of Regulation (EU) No 2017/565 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA")]; [and (ii) all channels for distribution of the W&C Securities are appropriate[, including investment advice, portfolio management, non-advised sales and pure execution services]]/[(ii) all channels for distribution to eligible counterparties and professional clients are appropriate; and (iii) the following channels for distribution of the W&C Securities to retail clients are appropriate - [investment advice][,/ and] [portfolio management][,/ and][non-advised sales][and pure execution services][, subject to the distributor's and appropriateness suitability obligations under COBS, as applicable]].
-[Consider negative target market].
-Anv person anv subsequently offering, selling or recommending the W&C Securities (a "distributor") should take into consideration the manufacturer['s/s'] target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules") is responsible for undertaking its own target market assessment in respect of the W&C Securities (by either adopting or refining the manufacturer['s/s'] target market assessment) and determining appropriate distribution channels[, subject to the distributor's suitability and appropriateness obligations under COBS, as applicable]].]".
+Solely for the purposes of [the/each] manufacturer's product approval process, the target market assessment in respect of the Securities, taking into account the five categories in item 18 of the Guidelines published by [the European Securities and Markets Authority]/[ESMA] on 5 February 2018 (in accordance with the FCA's policy statement entitled "Brexit our approach to EU non-legislative materials"), has led to the conclusion that: (i) the target market for the Securities is eligible counterparties, as defined in the FCA Handbook Conduct of Business Sourcebook ("COBS")[,] [and] professional clients, as defined in Regulation (EU) No 600/2014 as it forms part of domestic law by virtue of the EUWA ("UK MiFIR") [and retail clients, as defined in point (8) of Article 2 of Regulation (EU) No 2017/565 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA")]; [and (ii) all channels for distribution of the Securities are appropriate, including investment advice, portfolio management, non-advised sales and pure execution services]]/[(ii) all channels for distribution to eligible counterparties and professional clients are appropriate; and (iii) the following channels for distribution of the Securities to retail clients are appropriate - [investment advice][,/ and] [portfolio management][,/ and][non-advised sales][and pure execution services][, subject to the distributor's suitability and appropriateness obligations under COBS, as applicable]].
+[Consider any negative target market].
+Any person subsequently offering, selling or recommending the Securities (a "distributor") should take into consideration the manufacturer['s/s'] target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules") is responsible for undertaking its own target market assessment in respect of the Securities (by either adopting or refining the manufacturer['s/s'] target market assessment) and determining appropriate distribution channels[, subject to the distributor's suitability and appropriateness obligations under COBS, as applicable]].]".

-AMENDMENTS TO THE TERMS AND CONDITIONS OF THE W&C SECURITIES SECTION
+AMENDMENTS TO THE TERMS AND CONDITIONS OF THE SECURITIES

-The second paragraph of the introductory paragraphs to the "TERMS AND CONDITIONS OF THE W&C SECURITIES" on page 121 of the Base Prospectus is deleted and replaced with the following:
+The second paragraph of the introductory paragraphs to the "TERMS AND CONDITIONS OF THE SECURITIES" on page 169 of the Base Prospectus is deleted and replaced with the following:

-"For the purposes of W&C Securities which are neither admitted to trading on (a) a regulated market in the European Economic Area or (b) a UK regulated market as defined in Regulation (EU) No 600/2014 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018, nor offered in (a) the European Economic Area or (b) the United Kingdom in circumstances where a prospectus is required to be published under the Prospectus Regulation or the Financial Services and Markets Act 2000, as the case may be ("Exempt Securities"), references in these Terms and Conditions to "Final Terms" shall be deemed to be references to "Final Terms for Exempt Securities".
+"For the purposes of Securities which are neither admitted to trading on (a) a regulated market in the European Economic Area or (b) a UK regulated market as defined in Regulation (EU) No 600/2014 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018, nor offered in (a) the European Economic Area or (b) the United Kingdom in circumstances where a prospectus is required to be published under the Prospectus Regulation or the Financial Services and Markets Act 2000, as the case may be ("Exempt Securities"), references in these Terms and Conditions to "Final Terms" shall be deemed to be references to "Pricing Supplement".
 The expression "Prospectus Regulation" means Regulation (EU) 2017/1129.".